limi96/compression-algorithm/Documentation/implementation document.md

 - No Performance comparison between Huffman and LZW
 - No UI
 - No large tests (over 100 KB)
+- No serialization of the Node Tree from Huffman encoding
+- Need to implement File Outputter.

 ## Inputs as well as time and space complexity